A Transparent Autopsy of “Karanlik Dunya” / Evrim Altuğ

 Gulce Ozkara: As in Salt’s other programs, we do not see public programs as mere companions to the exhibition, but rather as an integral part of the Karanlik Dunya program.
 The exhibition, the talks, and the e-publication to be released in November are all parts of Karanlik Dunya.
 Together, they form a whole.
 We designed programs to explore topics that the exhibition touched on but could not elaborate, or issues we chose not to include but that the film nonetheless brings into discussion.
 For example, academic Emre Gonlugur will write and speak on Asik Veysel’s close relationship with Bedri Rahmi Eyuboglu and his place within the “Mavi Anadoluculuk” movement.
 Ovgu Gokce will consider Karanlik Dunya within the context of 1950s Turkish cinema.
 Firat Yucel and Dilek Kaya’s talk will examine the layered nature of censorship.
 In addition, inspired by the film’s eclectic structure—which incorporates propaganda, social realism, and melodrama—we will present a screening program focusing on similar films from different geographies, particularly from the late 1940s and early 1950s.

-Bode and C. Yalcin: Alongside the public program, we are also preparing an e-publication together with Salt and editor Ekrem Bugra Bute.
-This publication will include the article by Dilek Kaya and Firat Yucel, a copy of our script, contextual materials not featured in the exhibition, and detailed documentation of the installation.
-When combined, these elements will form an archive and ensure our research reaches others.
+Alongside the public program we are also preparing an e-publication together with Salt and the editor Ekrem Buğra Büte that will include texts by Dilek Kaya’ and Fırat Yücel’s, a copy of our script, contextual materials not featured in the exhibition, and detailed documentation of the installation.
+Together, these components will form an archive and make our research accessible to others.
+The project, which is the culmination of several years of work, can also be seen as a reflection on the difficulties and challenges of working with contested cultural heritage—particularly in light of the conflicting recollections and contradictory details encountered in interviews, articles, and institutional records related to the film.

 This project, the result of years of work, can also be seen as a way of reflecting on the challenges of working with contested cultural heritage—especially in light of the conflicting memories and inconsistent details found in interviews, articles, and institutional records about the film.